-What do I do if My child has moderate or large urine ketones while on the insulin pump?
+What do I do if my child has moderate or large urine ketones?

 The presence of moderate or large ketones in your child's urine may require a call to your doctor to help guide you through the insulin dosing.
 Please call us if you feel uncomfortable with treating moderate or large ketones.
 Below are helpful steps that you can take at home to clear moderate or large ketones when your child looks well overall.
-If your child is breathing fast and or vomiting with large or moderate ketones, please call us.
+If your child is breathing fast and/or vomiting with moderate to large ketones, please call us.
 We should be involved with the management of your insulin plan and will help you decide whether your child needs to go to the emergency room.